PrivacySafe/3NWeb-architecture/README.md

 Just having an identity is not enough.
 There needs to be a way to prove one’s own identity, for example, when logging into some service.
 For this we need an identity service.

-Around 2011 Mozilla developed non-tracking identity protocol BrowserId, later called Mozilla Persona1.
+Around 2011 Mozilla developed non-tracking identity protocol BrowserId, later called Mozilla Persona.
 Persona authentication system had a cryptographic process for non-tracking verification of identity, embedded into browser use case, and connected to a particular Verified Email Protocol.

 Hackers exploited browser and showed how Persona's identity provider server may track users.
 But BrowserId’s main cryptographic process is solid.
 We use it in a protocol, which we call MailerId.